pavalos6401/MemoryVerseBot/README.md

 ### NOT SOLVED

+1. The program sometimes fails when checking the user's input for a blank; this leads to the grading to fail and the blank-filling to fail as well.

 ### SOLVED

-1. The program sometimes failed when checking the user's input for a blank; this led to the grading to fail and the blank-filling to fail as well.
-This seemed to occur when there was punctuation in the answer.
-SOLUTION: Replaced gsub() with sub()